-Contact Diane Smith at the Foundation for details
+CONTACT THE FOUNDATION

 Contact Diane Smith at the Foundation for details on how your council can use the Second Century Society to grow major gifts.

 Diane.Smith@scouting.org 972.580.2026

-CONTACT THE FOUNDATION

 OUR COMMITMENT TO OUR INVESTORS...

 through relationships we listen and craft philanthropy with our investors so they may direct funds to specific interests in Scouting on a local and national level.
 We steward gifts at the direction of our investors.